JanSeliv/Bomber/README.md

 ####
 - Updated to **Unreal Engine 5.4**.
 - Converted the Maya level to the **World Partition** to benefit from automatic streaming and External Data Layers.
+- Adapted the UI to employ the Model-View-ViewModel (MVVM) Pattern
 - Added cinematic for Roger character on the Maya level.
 #### `13.01.2024`
 - Updated to **Unreal Engine 5.3**.